Hair Professional roles

 Talk a little about your personality and related interests, mentioning any awards or achievements.
 See if you can relate any interests to hair and beauty.
 Don’t over share information about yourself but don’t give too short an answer.

-Implement your research on the sector into your answer, for example, mentioning if you have any prior training in health and safety or the beauty/cosmetology or barbering industry along with any previous qualifications or experience.
+Implement your research on the sector into your answer.
+For example, mention if you have any prior training in health and safety, beauty/cosmetology or barbering industry along with any previous qualifications or experience.
 Explain why you are passionate about pursuing a career in this industry.

 Reflecting on an example of prioritising tasks during a heavy workload is a positive way to show competency in a role and demonstrates organisational skills.
 This question can also give an indication of how well you react in an urgent situation.